Easily restore your project to a previous version with our new feature.

 }

-As a response, you will receive an array of objects - an ordered list of BatchMigrations, showing all the changes you need to apply to your target environment so that it's the same as your source environment.
+The response example above shows an array of objects (an ordered list of BatchMigrations), showing all the changes you need to apply to your target environment so that it's the same as your source environment.

 mutation MyMutation($changes: [BatchMigrationChangeInput!]!) {